 \section{Abstract}

-In this article we establish the arithmetic purity of strong approximation for certain semi-simple simply connected $k$-simple linear algebraic groups and their homogeneous spaces over a number field $k$.
-For instance, for any such group $G$ and for any open subset $U$ of $G$ with $\codim(G\setminus U, G)\geq 2$, we prove that \begin{enumerate} \item if $G$ is $k$-isotropic, then $U$ satisfies strong approximation off any one (hence any finitely many) place; \item if $G$ is the spin group of a non-degenerate quadratic form which is non-compact over archimedean places, then $U$ satisfies strong approximation off all archimedean places. \end{enumerate} As a consequence, we prove that the same property holds for affine quadratic hypersurfaces.
-Our approach combines a fibration method with subgroup actions developed for the induction on the codimension of $G\setminus U$, and an affine combinatorial sieve which allows to produce integral points with almost prime polynomial values.
+In this article we establish the arithmetic purity of strong approximation for certain semisimple simply connected linear algebraic groups and their homogeneous spaces over a number field $k$.
+For instance, for any such group $G$ and for any open subset $U$ of $G$ with $\codim(G\setminus U, G)\geqslant 2$, we prove that \begin{enumerate} \item if $G$ is $k$-simple and $k$-isotropic, then $U$ satisfies strong approximation off any finite number of places; \item if $G$ is the spin group of a non-degenerate quadratic form which is not compact over archimedean places, then $U$ satisfies strong approximation off all archimedean places. \end{enumerate} As a consequence, we prove that the same property holds for affine quadratic hypersurfaces.
+Our approach combines a fibration method with subgroup actions developed for induction on the codimension of $G\setminus U$, and an affine linear sieve which allows to produce integral points with almost-prime polynomial values.